astrostl/aws/README.md

 aws
 ===

-If you're like me, you find looking up IP/key combos in order to SSH into Linux EC2 hosts pretty annoying.
-Managing multiple AWS accounts takes this to another level.  'aws' (it might expand beyond EC2) seeks to mitigate this, with a few assumptions that will hopefully be self-explanatory after a 'git clone':
+I find looking up IP/key combos in order to SSH into Linux EC2 hosts pretty annoying.
+Managing multiple AWS accounts takes this to another level.  'aws' (it might expand beyond EC2) seeks to mitigate this.
+Clone it into your home directory, add your accounts and SSH keys, and fetch [the EC2 API tools](http://aws.amazon.com/developertools/351).

-1. you have an ~/aws/ directory
-2. you have an ~/aws/accounts/ directory with account data
-3. you have an ~/aws/keys/ directory with SSH keys
-4. you have an ~/aws/ec2-api-tools/ directory with [the EC2 API tools](http://aws.amazon.com/developertools/351)

-Edit account(s), add key(s), and fetch the EC2 API tools.
-I recommend aliasing '~/aws/bin/aws'.

-Note: 'aws' currently operates on **running** instances with IP addresses (stock or Elastic).

 Usage and account list:
 ```bash